 Forbes, a globally renowned journal, and Gartner, the world’s leading research institute, are paying attention to graph databases as a core technology that will empower the business and work environment.
 In other words, graph technology is proven to be effective in analyzing and utilizing complex relational data in contrast to data management methods that have been used in the past.
 Corporations and research agencies around the world are rushing to implement graph technology to improve their business.
-Manufacturing industries, in general, considers data provenance as one of the cores of data management.
-Data provenance refers to recording details of origin, changes, and details supporting the authenticity of data.

 A ship is manufactured from many raw materials, sub-components, and parts, etc. The list of these materials is also known as ‘bills of material” (BOM).
 In a shipyard that develops dozens of ships and other technologies, there is bound to be an immeasurable amount of BOM data on these materials.

-Challenges of ship manufacturing company
+Challenges of the shipbuilding company

 Manufacturing a ship takes a long time.
 During this period, related parts or materials and information regarding the subcontractors must be frequently updated.